 All those simple components have their own failure modes with its own failure pattern.
-Because complex items have so many, varied failure modes, they typically do not exhibit a wear out age.
-Their failures do not tend to be a function of age, but occur randomly.
+Because complex items have so many, varied failure modes, they typically do not exhibit wear outage.
+Their failures do not tend to be a function of age but occur randomly.
 Their probability of failure is generally constant as represented by curves E and F.

 Most modern machinery consists of many components and should be treated as complex items.
-That means no clear wear out age.
-And without a clear wear out age performing time based overhauls is ineffective.
+That means no clear wear outage.
+And without clear wear out age performing time-based overhauls is ineffective.
 And wasteful of our scarce resources.

-Only where we can prove that an item has a wear out age does performing a time based overhaul or component replacement make sense.
+Only where we can prove that an item has wear outage does performing time-based overhaul or component replacement make sense.

 Principle #5: Hidden Failures Must Be Found